isovalent/cilium-grafana-observability-demo/README.md

 ![coreapi initial deploy](./screenshots/coreapi_initial_deploy.png)

-Everything in the dashboard is just using the Hubble HTTP metrics, without any instrumentation required from the application, and without any being injected into the applicantion.
+Everything in the dashboard is using the Hubble HTTP metrics, without any instrumentation required from the application, and without any being injected into the applicantion.

 From the dashboard, find the `Destination Workload` variable at the top of the page, and select `loader`.